 Step 6: Apply the BEHR® Fast Drying Water-Based Polyurethane.

-Once dry, brush on two coats of BEHR® Fast Drying Water-Based Polyurethane.
+Once dry you can brush on two coats of BEHR® Fast Drying Water-Based Polyurethane.
 After the first coat, let it dry for one hour.

 In between coats, lightly sand surface.

 After these steps, the table is ready for light use in just 24 hours!
-Just to be safe, we gave it the full 3 days to cure prior to using it and styling it!
+Just to be safe it is smart to gave it the full 3 days to cure prior to using it and styling it!

 This table is going to make the perfect setting for the holidays this year!
 I am just in love with the ease of this stain process and would highly recommend BEHR® Interior Water-Based Stains!
 You won’t find a color this stunning in any other line!